A Wide Range of Backgrounds

 Requirements by Program

 Portfolios for 2D/3D Character Animation should consist of 12 pieces of your best artwork.
-Send copies of pages from your sketchbooks, samples of cartoons and character designs, location sketches, and life drawings.
-A page with six drawings counts as one piece.
-(Please read these specific portfolio submission notes from our animation department)
+Character animation is about life, energy, movement, and emotions.
+We want to see sketches of characters in motion, in subtle and dynamic poses, and character designs.
+Send copies of pages from your sketchbooks, location sketches, and figure drawings.
+(Be sure to read these submission notes and examples from our Character Animation Faculty.)

 Game Art & Design portfolios (12 pieces of your best work) should include: at least one example of digital paint, graphic design or illustration, one example of 3D models and/or animation (Maya recommended but any 3D package will do), and some number of drawings showing a sense of anatomy, volume, light & shading.